YANG-DB/knowledge-graph/docs/tutorial/sample/observability/GettingStarted.md

 In our example we are following the second option since current customer already have existing indices with pre-configured mapping
 For simplicity we have provided the Observability index provider configuration file which is the product of this reverse constructions.

-Please create the index templates using the generation API which accepts the index-provider configuration and generates the index template mapping accordingly.
+Please create the index templates using the attached mapping template which are in correlation with the index-provider configuration and reflects the actual index structure accordingly.

 Once the index templates mapping is created we can create the 3 relevant indices and start ingesting observability data.